 I’ve been making these peanut butter balls for as long as I can remember and have never refrigerated them.

-- If you’ve looked at many of my recipes, you’ve probably noticed that I typically include ingredient weights.
-This recipe is no exception related to the confectioners’ sugar.
-In order to achieve the proper consistency of the peanut butter balls time after time, weigh the ingredients.
+- Weighing for Consistency: If you’ve looked at many of my recipes, you’ve probably noticed that I typically include ingredient weights.
+This recipe is no exception regarding the confectioners’ sugar.
+Weighing the ingredients is necessary to achieve the proper consistency of the peanut butter balls time after time.

-- Through the years, I’ve tried a number of different techniques to dip the peanut butter balls in the melted chocolate coating.
+- Using Toothpicks to Dip for Easier Handling: Through the years, I’ve tried several different techniques to dip the peanut butter balls in the melted chocolate coating.
 I’ve found that toothpicks work the best, at least for me.
-Generally, after dipping a peanut butter ball using a toothpick, there is a hole at the top and sometimes the top isn’t completely covered.
-I take the next dipped peanut butter ball and dab it on top of the previous peanut butter ball to completely cover the hole.
+Generally, after dipping a peanut butter ball using a toothpick, there is a hole at the top, and sometimes the top isn’t completely covered.
+I take the next dipped peanut butter ball and dab it on top of the previous peanut butter ball to cover the hole completely.

-- This is Susan’s absolute favorite Christmas candy.
-Every year before I make the peanut butter balls, I’ll ask whether I should try some variation like adding Rice Krispies or using creamy peanut butter.
-The resounding answer is no – they’re perfect as is.
+- Perfect as Is: This is Susan’s absolute favorite Christmas candy.
+Every year, before I make the peanut butter balls, I ask whether I should try a variation, like adding Rice Krispies or using creamy peanut butter.
+The resounding answer is no—they’re perfect as is.

-- In my opinion, the biggest mistake that people make when preparing peanut butter balls is forming the balls too large.
+- Bite-Sized Confections: In my opinion, the biggest mistake people make when preparing peanut butter balls is forming them too large.
 I like my peanut butter balls to be one-bite confections.

-- To be honest, I’ve not experimented with using different brands of peanut butter and don’t intend to.
+- I Only Use Jif Extra Crunchy: I’ve not experimented with using different brands of peanut butter and don’t intend to.
 The Jif Extra Crunchy peanut butter is perfect for this recipe.

-- The peanut butter mixture used in this recipe is perfect for my chocolate-dipped peanut butter bugles and copycat homemade tagalongs.
+- Added Bonus: The peanut butter mixture used in this recipe is perfect for my chocolate-dipped peanut butter bugles and copycat homemade tagalongs.

 Other Christmas Edible Treats

-If you’re looking for homemade edible gifts for this time of year, look no further.
+Look no further if you’re looking for homemade edible gifts for this time of year.
 Here are some of my favorites.

 Recipe